Here's our list of the best full face snorkel masks in 2018, and which ones you really need to avoid!

 Should you buy a Full Face Snorkel Mask?

-Absolutely you should!
-If you love leisurely snorkeling, the recent innovations in full face masks are a massive improvement over conventional snorkel masks.
+If you love leisurely snorkeling, then absolutely you should!
+Recent innovations in full face masks are a big improvement over conventional snorkel masks.
 The new designs make snorkeling an astonishing and unforgettable experience.
-These masks really are comfortable and easy to use.
+These masks are comfortable and easy to use.

 After the initial adjustment of the elastic straps, you'll quickly realize how much fun these are.
 There is no need to stop to empty out water, defog, or re-adjust the straps.